-AGTB of Chilaune, Katus and other species was found 41.62 t/ha, 39.70 t/ha and 7.63 t/ha respectively.
 Biomass and carbon content at Chilaune dominated block was slightly higher than that of the Katus dominated forest although the difference was not significant.
-Total biomass and carbon was found 108.09 t/ha and 50.80 t/ha respectively.
-The variation of the findings on the carbon content of the different studies suggests that there is high variation in forest condition and resulting carbon sequestration in Nepal's forest.
+Our finding on carbon stock is very much lower than the Nepal's average carbon stock.
+There is high variation in forest condition and resulting carbon sequestration in Nepal's forest.
+This study further adds that high level of variation can be occurred not only due to species but also site condition.
+Emphasis should be given to increase carbon stock in the forest of semi-urban and urban area.
 Carbon estimation of Schima-Castanopsis forest in different elevation, aspect and region is recommended for further research to better understand the carbon sequestration dynamics of Schima-Castanopsis forest.